CNAG-Biomedical-Informatics/convert-pheno/docs/tutorial.md

          2. `mixed` (needs `--search mixed`)

-             The script will begin by attempting an exact match for 'label', and if it is unsuccessful, it will then conduct a search based on string (phrase) similarity and select the ontology with the highest score.
+             The script will begin by attempting an exact match for 'label', and if it is unsuccessful, it will then conduct a search based on string (phrase) similarity and select the ontology term with the highest score.

          Example (NCIt ontology):